nestybox/sysbox/docs/user-guide/install-k8s.md

 | Google GKE            |  Ubuntu-Containerd / Ubuntu-Docker, Flatcar | [(3)](install-k8s-distros.md#google-kubernetes-engine-gke) |
 | Rancher RKE           |  Ubuntu Focal                               | [(4)](install-k8s-distros.md#rancher-kubernetes-engine-rke) |

-***
-#### ** --- Sysbox-EE Feature Highlight --- **

-Due to the enterprise-oriented nature of Flatcar's typical deployments, as well as the extra maintenance cost that it entails from Sysbox maintainers, Flatcar support is currently only offered as part of the Sysbox Enterprise (EE) offering.

-***

 Regardless of the elected Kubernetes distro and the pre-existing container runtime (i.e. containerd or docker), the Sysbox installation method presented below is the same: via the **"sysbox-deploy-k8s"** daemonset.
 This daemonset